Anahkiasen/underscore-php/README.md

 ```

 It comes with a config file that allows you to alias the main class to whatever you want, the default being `Underscore` and the most common probably being `__` (which is already taken in **Laravel** by the translation helper).
+You can also give custom aliases to all of Underscore's methods, in said config file.
+Just add entries to the `aliases` option, the key being the alias, and the value the method to point to.

 # Documentation